Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Numerical and asymptotic analyses

 in the limit of large energy $E$.

 The equivalent asymptotic expression for the large separation distance leading massless DGLV result was derived in \cite{Gyulassy:2000er}.
 The result, with $k_{max}\rightarrow\infinity$, is

-There are several important features of Eqs.~\ref{eq:AsympNLO} and \ref{Eq:AsympLO} to note.
-First, the terms not proportional to the color triviality breaking $2C_R/C_A$ factor in \eq{AsympNLO} cancel at this level of approximation and the correction is purely an \emph{energy gain}.
-Second, the correction term is log divergent in the upper bound of the perpendicular momentum of the emitted gluon $k_{max}$ whereas the large separation distance DGLV term is finite for infinite $k_{max}$.
-Third, the correction term is linear in $L$, while the leading term is proportional to the usual $L^2$.
+There are several important features of Eqs.~\ref{eq:AsympNLO} and \ref{eq:AsympLO} to note.
+First, the terms not proportional to the color triviality breaking $2C_R/C_A$ factor in \eq{AsympNLO} cancel at this level of approximation since $ k_{max}\gg q_{max} $, and the correction is purely an \emph{energy gain}.
+Second, the correction term is log divergent in the upper bound of the perpendicular momentum of the emitted gluon $k_{max}$, whereas the large separation distance DGLV term is finite for infinite $k_{max}$.
+Third, the correction term is linear in $L$ at small $ L $ and independent of $ L $ at large $ L $, while the DGLV term is proportional to the usual $L^2$.
 Fourth, the asymptotic correction term breaks color triviality as its magnitude is proportional to $L/\lambda_R$, where $\lambda_R$ is the mean free path of the parent parton (whether quark or gluon), instead of proportional to $L/\lambda_g$, where $\lambda_g$ is the mean free path for gluons.

-Most important, destructive interference between the contributions to the large separation distance DGLV result lead to an energy loss that grows only logarithmically with energy $E$.
-The short separation distance correction piece does not suffer from a similar interference and grows \emph{linearly} with $E$.

-It is precisely this linear in $E$ behavior compared to the log($E$) of the large separation distance DGLV term that leads to the correction term dominating over the leading term at higher energies.
+Most important, cancellation between the contributions to the large separation distance DGLV result leads to an energy loss that grows only logarithmically with energy $E$.
+The small separation distance correction piece does not suffer from a similar interference and grows \emph{linearly} with $E$ (with logarithmic in $ E $ correction).
+It is precisely this linear in $E$ behavior compared to the log $E$ of the large separation distance DGLV term that leads to the correction term dominating over the leading term at higher energies.
+The subtle cancellation between terms in the DGLV term, and the absence of such a cancellation in the correction term is discussed in more detail in Sec.~\ref{sec:EarlyTimeSensitivity}.

-The fact that the short separation distance ``correction'' term can dominate over the leading large separation distance DGLV result even out to path lengths $L\sim6\mu$ when relaxing the large formation time assumption (effects that should tend to zero under the large formation time assumption), suggests that the large formation time assumption is invalid in the DGLV approach.
+The fact that the short separation distance ``correction'' term can dominate over the leading large separation distance DGLV result even out to path lengths $L\sim4\mu$ when not relaxing the large formation time assumption (effects that should tend to zero under the large formation time assumption), suggests that the large formation time assumption is invalid in the DGLV approach.
+The dependence of the energy loss on the large formation time assumption is explored further in Sec.~\ref{sec:EarlyTimeSensitivity} as well.